- Family caregivers spend, on average, over $7,200/year providing care

 Prescription savings

 Most of us know to opt for a generic version of prescription drugs whenever possible.
 But even some generics can cost tens or *gulp* hundreds of dollars, depending on our loved one’s insurance plan.
-This is why the first free tool RubyWell built for family caregivers is a prescription savings tool.
-Family caregivers can use it to find coupons for up to 80% off prescription costs.
+This is where prescription savings cards and programs can come in handy.
+GoodRx, SingleCare, and Marc Cuban Cost Plus Drugs offer prescriptions at discounted prices.

 Senior discounts